araichev/vegehead/docs/introduction.rst

 Introduction
 =============
-This is a cookbook in progress.
+This is an open-source cookbook and a work in progress.
 In compiling it, i set the following requirements.

 **Yummy**.